fncbook/fnc/chapter5/finitediffs.md

 ```{index} interpolation; by polynomials
 ```

 We can in principle derive any finite-difference formula from the same process: Interpolate the given function values, then differentiate the interpolant exactly.
 Some results of the process are given in {numref}`table-FDcenter` for centered differences, and in {numref}`table-FDforward` for forward differences.
 Both show the weights for estimating the derivative at $x=0$.
-To get backward differences, you change the signs and reverse the order of the coefficients in any row of {numref}`table-FDforward`; see @problem-backwardFD.
+To get backward differences, you change the signs and reverse the order of the coefficients in any row of {numref}`table-FDforward`; see @problem-finitediffs-backward.

 (table-FDcenter)=
 ```{table} Weights for centered finite-difference formulas.